jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 5. IMPORTANT - Extra Step Creation:
    - When Food B is added, the protocol length increases by 1
-   - The first Food B step uses the same protein as the previous directFood A step
+   - The first Food B step uses the same target protein as the previous Food A step
    - Example: 11 Food A steps → Add Food B → 12 total steps
-     - Step 5: 80mg Food A, Step 6: 80mg Food B (REPEATED step), ...
+     - ..., Step 5: 80mg Food A, Step 6: 80mg Food B (REPEATED step), ...
 Step 12: 300mg Food B
    - This is mainly for safety given new form of food - at transition, we pause at the same dose.
 ```